2023 Philadelphia City Council election: General election

+Results

 At-Large Seats

 Philadelphia City Council has seven at-large seats, two of which must be represented by a minority party.
 Two at-large seats were temporarily vacant due to the resignations of Derek S. Green and Allan Domb to consider mayoral runs.
 They were filled in the special election on November 8, 2022.
 There will be three open seats in the 2023 election due to the resignations of Helen Gym and David Oh, and the retirement of Sharon Vaughn.

 Each party may nominate five candidates for the general election.
 Voters can select up to five candidates in both the primary and general.